WycliffeAssociates/bibletranslationtools/wp-content/plugins/child-theme-configurator/readme.txt

 7. Files tab

 == Changelog ==
+= 2.3.0.4 =
+* strip scripts during template scan to prevent false positives = 2.3.0.3 =
+* check file size during template scan to prevent timeout
+* changed syntax of statement that was being flagged by WP Defender = 2.3.0.2 =
+* Fixed bug in screenshot copy.
+= 2.3.0.1 =
+* Fixed incorrect reference to errors array in UI.
 = 2.3.0 =
 * Added ability to rename @media query
 * Added height/Width for theme images on Files Tab